 MBA has a very informative resources and FAQs page that addresses best practices, royalties, content policy, tools, templates, and more.
 It’s worth exploring if you’re serious about succeeding.

-An Amazon foray into any business is always exciting.
-However, POD marketplaces have been around for years, for example, Zazzle, Cafepress, Redbubble, Teespring, and so on.
+A foray into any Amazon division is exciting.
+However, POD marketplaces have been around for years, for example, Zazzle, Cafepress, Redbubble, and Teespring.
 Amazon’s entry into this crowded and saturated market is a tad late.
 Also, POD marketplaces like Zazzle give a wide assortment of products for content creators to sell, for instance, pillows, blankets, mugs, key racks, phone cases, wall decals, and more.
 Thus, MBA is quite limited in its opportunities to make money.
 A more compelling e-commerce apparel model than MBA is that of Stitch Fix, which Amazon is trying to compete against through Prime Wardrobe.

 Step One: Create

-Upon the approval of my MBA account, I began sketching shirt ideas.
+Upon the approval of my account, I began sketching designs.
 When I completed ten designs, I searched for a graphic designer on Upwork (I don’t have photoshop experience and wanted help).
 Alternatively, I could have found someone on Fiverr.
 I hired a designer who charged five dollars per shirt.
 I created the concepts, and he produced them.

 Step Two: Publish

 I began uploading my designs to MBA.
 I created three more designs because three got rejected by Amazon’s review team.
 Each of my three sketches was rejected for different reasons including, “Promotion of Hate or Intolerance,” “Objectionable Content,” and “Copyright.”
-Amazon’s review team is very strict, so content creators beware.
+Amazon’s review team is very strict, so beware.
+I uploaded my designs on Redbubble too since MBA doesn’t require exclusivity.
+I passed on Cafepress and Zazzle because the competition is extremely high, and their marketplaces appear to be on the decline.
+For example, Cafepress (PRSS) trades publicly on the NASDAQ and hasn’t performed well.

 Step Three: Promote

-My ten shirts went live near the end of August.
+My ten shirts went live by the end of August.
 I priced them at $11.99 to be competitive and volume-focused.
-I created a Twitter profile and Facebook page for my brand and promoted my shirts through these channels.
-Also, I uploaded my designs to Redbubble since MBA doesn’t require exclusivity.
-I passed on Cafepress and Zazzle because the competition is extremely high, and their marketplaces appear to be on the decline.
-For example, Cafepress (PRSS) trades publicly on the NASDAQ and is trading near all-time lows.
+I created a Twitter profile and a Facebook page for my brand and promoted my shirts regularly through these channels.

-Aside from not generating a single sale, I lost interest in MBA rather quickly for several reasons:
+Aside from not generating a single sale, I lost interest in MBA for several reasons: